antonfirsov/docs/2016/07-roadmap/2016-07-roadmap.md

 * Full .NET Core support
 * Better IDE experience with workspace support on the F# language service
-* New language features such as ValueTuple interop, more support for annotating types as structs, better "low-level" programming support and more.
+* New language features such as struct tuples which interoperate with `ValueTuple`, more support for annotating types as structs, support for the `fixed` keyword and more.

 ### ASP.NET Core